TitovDigital/react-saas/README.md

-# React.JS SaaS Architecture Kit
+# React.JS SaaS Patterns

-This document describes base architecture initially developed for SPA back-office and SaaS applications.
+This document describes best patterns for developing SPA back-office and SaaS applications.

 Rather than a module or a blueprint, it is a set of principles and conventions that streamline development of SPA applications.

-Based on the ideas from frameworks such as react-admin and Firebase, however has key differences in its approach designed to address code reuse and vendor lock-in limitations in the existing frameworks.

-In its implementation it builds upon same concepts that React effects and functional components use.

 ## The Core Principles

-1. Separation of component look and business logic.
+1. Separation of component view and data without using heavyweight Flux/Redux approach.
 2. Use of standard APIs such as REST CRUD and JWT Bearer instead of vendor-specific whenever possible.
 3. Convention over dependency.
 Shared code that contains component